plant-microct-tools/leaf-traits-microct/README.md

 ## Changes made to the [previous version](https://github.com/mattjenkins3/3DLeafCT)
-The core of the machine learning function hasn't changed from the previous work of Matt Jenkins and Mason Earles.
-Functions feeding images to be trained or segmented have been changed in depth, such as how the files were saved, their bit depth, and other features that do affect the memory usage and the speed of computation.
+The core of the machine learning functions hasn't changed from the work done by Matt Jenkins and Mason Earles and as such they are the sole authors of the core functions such as `RFPredictCTStack` and `GenerateFL2`.
+Functions feeding images to be trained or segmented have been updated or changed in depth, such as how the files were saved, their bit depth, and other features that do affect the memory usage and the speed of computation.

 #### Segmentation code
 - Split the function and program in two files. `Leaf_Segmentation_Functions.py` is where all the functions are at.
 This file needs some tidying to remove unnecessary code. `Leaf_Segmentation.py` is the file used to carry out the segmentation.
-It is used non-interactively, on the command line (see below).
+- Non-interactive, on the command line [(see above)](#leaf-segmentation-leaf_segmentationpy).
 I prefered a non-interactive use to simplify my usage of the program and be able to run several segmentations over night.
-This allows to flush the memory everytime the programm ends, which is essential with the file size used here.
+This also allows to flush the memory everytime the programm ends, which is essential with the file size used here.
 - Runs the segmentation on a downsized stack as my microCT scans were too large to be run in a reasonnable amount of time (i.e. < 6 hours) and with a usable amount of RAM (i.e. not capping 64 Gb of RAM and 64 Gb of swap memory).
 My scans are 3-5 Gb in size, so the downscale size is ~1 Gb, which works out fine.
 The resizing factor can be changed to `1` (no resize) by changing the `rescale_factor` value.
 - Using now the `resize` instead of `rescale` function in order to resize axes 1 and 2 (x and y in ImageJ).
 The `rescale` function resized axes 0 and 1 (z and x).
 It made more sense to me to resize x and y.
-- Changed the resize function to use a nearest neighbour interpolation (`order=0` in the function).
+- Changed the resize function to use a nearest neighbour interpolation (`order=0` in the function; the previous version probably forgot to set that).
 This prevents the introducion of new values in the predicted stacks, both in the model and final full stack prediction.
 - Resized the local thickness file input a second time, this time on axis 0 (z in ImageJ), i.e. the stack used to compute local thickness is now isotropic (all edges of one voxel have the same dimension), which is not the case with the resized images above.
 This is the binary image generated in function `Threshold_GridPhase_invert_down`.
 Saves some time in the end, and avoids crashing your computer, even when it has 64 Gb of RAM.
 - Added a trimming function so that the original images can be divided by a divider of choice (mainly 2 in my case).
 This removes one or two pixel-wide rows or columns at the outermost edge (bottom or right on the image).
 This allows to reuse the same image afterward and to compare the downsized full stack predictions.
 - Now automatically saves the random forest model using the `joblib` package.
 It's fast and a great compression ratio is achieved, so there's no use not to keep it as we can extract information on the model afterwards.